klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_signTransactionAsFeePayer <a id="klay_signtransactionasfeepayer"></a>

 Constructs a transaction with given parameters and signs the transaction with a fee payer's private key.
+This method can be used either to generate a fee payer signature or to make a final raw transaction that is ready to submit to Klaytn network.
+In case you just want to extract the fee-payer signature, simply take the `feePayerSignatures` from the result.
-The return values include a fee-payer-signed raw transaction (`raw`) as well as a plain transaction object (`tx`).
-Note that the raw transaction is invalid if the sender's signature is not attached (that is, `signatures` in `tx` is empty.) .
+Note that the `raw` transaction is not final if the sender's signature is not attached (that is, `signatures` in `tx` is empty.)
-This API supports only fee delegated type (including partial fee delegated type) transactions.
 **NOTE**: The fee payer address to sign with must be unlocked.

 **Parameters**

 The required parameters depend on the transaction type.
-Check the proper parameters in [Transaction Type Supports](./transaction/transaction-type-support.md).
+Check the proper parameters in [Working with Klaytn Transaction Types](./transaction/transaction-type-support.md).

 **Return Value**